vku1/sqlweb/README.md

 ![IIS](https://img.shields.io/badge/IIS%20version-Any-blue)
 ![OS](https://img.shields.io/badge/OS->=%20Windows%202000-blue)

-This is framework to create web site by using only SQL queries.
-A solution for quickly creating sites as single page applications (all in one),  includes reports with filters, create or change forms.
+- A solution for quickly creating sites as single page applications (all in one),  includes reports with filters, create or change forms, menu.

+- The framework is primarily intended for those who have a database, but do not have a web interface to it.

+- Logic is based on SQL queries and variables.

+- The user cannot change the design and layout of the elements, but has full control over the content and data source.

+- The video on YouTube shows a simple report creation, where the database is an excel document.

 ## Sample Page and Code